Why Kids Skip or Double-Count Objects (And How to Help!)

 Like many early math skills, one-to-one correspondence can’t be memorized - it’s a concept that kids need a lot of experience and practice with.
 If your child is just getting started with one-to-one correspondence or needs more practice, try these other activities that encourage pairing one thing with another.

-For example, you could invite child to:
+For example, you could invite your child to:

-• place one cup or plate in front of each person while setting the table
+- place one cup or plate in front of each person while setting the table

-• put one toy car into each parking space on a grid
+- put one toy car into each parking space on a grid

-• place one pompom into each hole of an ice cube tray
+- place one pompom into each hole of an ice cube tray

 These kinds of activities help children strengthen the concept of one-to-one correspondence, which will help them when counting sets of objects.
 With plenty of hands-on practice and opportunities to slow down and count real objects, your child will gradually learn how to keep track of each object and confidently find the total in a set.